 Source: PHP Supported Versions

-How to Upgrade PHP Version in WordPress?
+How to Upgrade WordPress PHP Version

-If you are using VPS or dedicated server then you can opt for this option.
+If you are using VPS or a dedicated server then you can opt for this option.
 Download PuTTY to access your server using SSH.
-After installing, run PuTTY and access your server using its IP, username and password.
+After installing, run PuTTY and access your server using its IP, username, and password.
 Go to your root directory and run the following command to confirm the current version of your PHP.

-My PHP version is 5.6 which I need to upgrade to 7.2.
+My PHP version is 7.3 which I need to upgrade to 7.4.
 To do that, I will write the following command in my SSH terminal.

-apt install php7.2
+apt install php7.4

 Note: In order to run this command, you should be logged in as root.